Manifesto-Digital/contentful-gatsby-netlify/documentation/10-complex-components.md

 ### Form Validation

-For form validation we are using [Yup](https://github.com/jquense/yup).
+For form validation, we are using [Yup](https://github.com/jquense/yup).

 Each `Component - Form field` has the option to set the field as required and set the field type.